eldskald/planar-reflections-unity/README.md

 ## Changelog

+- **Apr 14, 2023**<br/> Keep RenderTextures in memory so we don't create a new one every frame for each camera that needs reflections, improving performance.

 - **Apr 6, 2023** <br/> Add the URP version.

 - **Jan 23, 2023** <br/> Remove planePosition, now using the game object's transform's position instead.
 Renamed useForwardAsNormal for useCustomNormal and renamed planeNormal to customNormal.